CryptoOnion/doc/concepts/modules.md

 }
 ```

-Finally a multitier module can be instantiated by declaring an `object` that extends its `trait`.
+Finally, a multitier module can be instantiated by declaring an `object` that extends its `trait`.

 ```scala
 @multitier object editor extends Editor {